deepsharma1997/Brain_Tumor_segmentor-BTS/README.md

-# Brain Tumor Segmenter - BTC
+# Brain Tumor Segmenter - BTS
 The python notebooks contain the code for 3D-MRI data processing, feature extraction and 3D multi-modal segmentation of hetrogenous brain tumor-GLIOMA using Convolution Neural Networks .

 ## Table of Contents